Putting You at the Heart of Healthcare Services

 - We have asked patients what they think of primary care (GP and out of hospital) services.
 Involved patients in redesigning scheduled (planned) care such as dermatology and ophthalmology including changes that are most important to you, the people of East Lancashire.

 - We listened to what patients and carers told us and used that information to shape how we develop and deliver services.

-- We collect and analyse people’s comments about services from a wide range of sources, including feedback from GPs about patients’ experiences, direct feedback from the public at listening events held in community locations, media coverage of issues and complaints or feedback from NHS Choices, to name a few.
+- We collect and analyse people’s comments about services from a wide range of sources, including feedback from GPs about patients’ experiences, direct feedback from the public at listening events held in community locations, media coverage of issues and complaints or feedback from the NHS website, to name a few.

 We want to combine that information with the work that we do with patients and carers to plan, develop and commission (buy) services and monitor their quality and safety.
 These pages show you what we have done and ask you to tell us about anything else you may wish us to know.
 We can work TOGETHER to constantly improve health care services in this area.